Risingson/eveeyedocs/docs/sync/client-synchronisation.md

 We like to go from `PR-8CA` to `Nasreri`.
 A route including a detour via Thera was found:<br>![enter image description here](https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/route/Wormhole_routing_0.png)

 If you Set Destination to `Nasreri` via Eveeye the app will set a waypoint at `PUIG-F`.
 There you would have to find the entrance to Thera.
 The corresponding Signature Code is found in the solarsystem-tab SIG or on the line on the map.
-From Thera do the same for the exit to `Vecamia`.
+From Thera do the same for the exit -in this case- to `Vecamia`.<br>
-Within the EVE Client your route would look like this since it does not know about Thera:<br>
+Within the EVE Client your route would look like this t:<br>
  ![enter image description here](https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/route/Wormhole_routing_1.png)

 The actual shortest route from `PR-8CA` to `Nasreri` is 49 jumps.<br> The Thera route in this case got 12 jumps but sees 17 recent player ship kills within Thera.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5MDAwNTE2Nyw4Mjc4MDY4MjcsMTg4MD
+eyJoaXN0b3J5IjpbLTY5MTM5ODg1LDgyNzgwNjgyNywxODgwMD
-AwMTgsMTg5MjkyNjA4LC00MjE0NTUyOTgsMTA2NDExMzc5LC0x
+AxOCwxODkyOTI2MDgsLTQyMTQ1NTI5OCwxMDY0MTEzNzksLTEy
-MjgzNTM1MDk3LC03NzA5MzY4NDAsNjA3NTY0NDcsLTIxMDM3Nz
+ODM1MzUwOTcsLTc3MDkzNjg0MCw2MDc1NjQ0NywtMjEwMzc3NT
-U4NjMsNDA0NDE0NjE5LC0yMDgwNTA4NTQ3LDEyNTMxNDc2NTUs
+g2Myw0MDQ0MTQ2MTksLTIwODA1MDg1NDcsMTI1MzE0NzY1NSwt
-LTE0NjcwODg4OTQsMjAyODc3NjYyMSwtMTUxMDUyNjA5MSwtMT
+MTQ2NzA4ODg5NCwyMDI4Nzc2NjIxLC0xNTEwNTI2MDkxLC0xMz
-M0NTg1MzI3OV19
+Q1ODUzMjc5XX0=
 -->